pa-ulander/yaghvc/README.md

 ![](https://c21572a0a33b.ngrok-free.app/?username=tuut0&logo=github)

-If you are use a simpleicon slug you can also set logoColor.
+If you use a simpleicon slug or other fillable format, ie svg, you can also set the logoColor.
-Default logoColor when simple icon slugs is f5f5f5 (as seen above with the github icon).
-Which is what you get if you don't set a logoColor.
+Default logoColor when using simple icon slugs or other svg is f5f5f5 (as seen above with the github icon).

 ### Base 64 encoded SVG PNG & JPG examples: